TerexitariusStomp/Mutiraon/README.md

 ## 📄 License

-This project is licensed under AGPL-3.0-or-later.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer